smason/mdipp/docs/install.md

     $ brew install --c++11 boost eigen

+Additionally `pkg-config` is needed in order to locate the relevant header files:

+	$ brew install pkg-config

-You will need a working compiler to install these packages, so it doesn't need to be requested explicitly.
-However, and unfortunately, interactions with CUDA make the above simple recipe more complicated due to it using a different `stdlib`.
-The easiest way I have found of getting CUDA support working under OSX is by using GCC.
-You would threfore run:
+You will need a working compiler to install these packages, however as this is a requirement for homebrew to function this doesn't need to be installed explicitly.
+Due to unfortunate interactions with CUDA, the above simple recipe more complicated due to it using a different `stdlib`.
+The compiler currently provided by Apple is `clang` derived and uses a `stdlib` incompatible with CUDA.
+The easiest way I have found of getting CUDA support working under OSX is by using GCC, you would therefore run:

-    $ brew install gcc-4.9
+    $ brew install gcc-4.9 pkg-config
     $ brew install --c++11 --cc=gcc-4.9 --build-from-source boost eigen

-which will install the compiler and then build and install the C++ libraries using the correct conventions.
+which will install the compiler and required `pkg-config`, then build and install the C++ libraries using the correct conventions.

 ## Redhat Linux ##